ChaosAwakens/ChaosAwakens/README.md

 # ChaosAwakens
-ChaosAwakens is a sucessor mod for OreSpawn for Minecraft created after Danger Exit Scammed.
+Chaos Awakens is a successor mod for OreSpawn for Minecraft created after Danger Exit Scammed.
+This is the repository for the 1.16 version.

 Lead Dev
-TheyCallMeRandom,
+TheyCallMeRandom

 Coders:
 Meme Man,
 WeirdNerd,
 Asbestosstar (amerigovespuccip in MC),
 Yanbere,
+Blackout

 Artists:
 VDA Spoop,